thelfer/tfel-doc/MFrontUserDays/SeventhUserDays/Agenda/talks.md

 - Thomas Nagel
   - TU Bergakademie Freiberg, Freiberg, Germany.

+# Validation and performance of Cosserat media in small deformation

+![Results obtained for a torsion Test a) Comparison with the analytical solution in elasticity￼. b) Magnitude of the rotation of the microstructure](img/CosseratResults.png "")

+- Tamara Dancheva
+  -  Basque Center for Applied Mathematics
+- Raffaele Russo
+  - University of the Basque Country
+- Flavien Ghiglione
+  - MINES ParisTech
+- Unai Alonso
+  - University of the Basque Country
+- Michael Barton
+  - Basque Center for Applied Mathematics

 # `MFront`, `code_aster` and wood: mechanical behaviors for structural applications and cultural heritage conservation.

 ![Modelling of Drying schrinkage of wood with `code_aster` and `MFront`](img/WoodViscelasticity.jpg ""){width=80%}